VishnuRaman/rust-test-harness/README.md

 # Rust Test Harness

-A modern, feature-rich testing framework for Rust with Docker integration, hooks, and parallel execution.
+A modern, feature-rich testing framework for Rust with real Docker container management, hooks, and parallel execution.

+## Requirements

+- **Docker**: This framework requires Docker to be installed and running on your system
+- **Rust**: Rust 1.70+ with Cargo

 ## Features